-- 1. The employer submits a PMA to IL-OSHA.
+- 1. The employer submits a PMA to IL OSHA.
 The same day, the employer shall post a copy of the PMA at their establishment.
 This allows employees an opportunity to review the PMA and file an objection, if desired. - 2.
 Employees can file an objection within 10 working days of the PMA being posted.
-See section D. - 3.
-IL-OSHA shall not exercise approval power until 15 working days after the PMA is received from the employer. - 4.
-If the PMA requests an abatement date that is two years or less from the issuance date of the citation, the Regional Enforcement Manager has the authority to approve or object to the petition.

-- 5. Any PMA requesting an abatement date that is more than two years from the issuance date of the citation requires the approval of the Division Manager. - 6.
+See section D. Failure to file an objection shall constitute a waiver of any further right to object to the petition. - 3.
+IL OSHA shall not exercise approval power until 15 working days after the PMA is received from the employer. - 4.
+If the PMA requests an abatement date that is two years or less from the issuance date of the citation, the Regional Enforcement Manager has the authority to approve or object to the petition. - 5.
+Any PMA requesting an abatement date that is more than two years from the issuance date of the citation requires the approval of the Division Chief. - 6.
 If the PMA is approved, the Regional Enforcement Manager shall provide a signed PMA to the assigned inspector.
 The assigned inspector shall provide the PMA to the employer. - 7.
-The Regional Enforcement Manager or Division Manager (as appropriate) after consultation with the Legal Division, shall object to a PMA where the evidence supports non-approval (e.g., employer has taken no meaningful abatement action at all or has otherwise exhibited bad faith).
+The Regional Enforcement Manager or Division Chief (as appropriate) after consultation with the Legal Division, shall object to a PMA where the evidence supports non-approval (e.g., employer has taken no meaningful abatement action at all or has otherwise exhibited bad faith).
 Both the employer and the employee representatives shall be notified of this action by letter, with return receipt requested. - Letters notifying the employer or employee representative of the objection shall be mailed on the same date. - When appropriate, after consultation with the Legal Division, a failure to abate notification may be issued in conjunction with the objection to the PMA. - 8.
-All OIS entries regarding the PMA process shall be performed by the Regional Enforcement Manager. - D. Employee Objection to PMA: Affected employees or their representatives may file a written objection to an employer's PMA with the Division Manager within 10 working days of the date of posting of the PMA by the employer or its service upon an authorized employee representative. - 1.
-Failure to file such a written objection with the 10 working day period constitutes a waiver of any further right to object to the PMA. - 2.
-If an employee or an employee representative objects to the extension of the abatement date, all relevant documentation shall be sent to the ALJ. - Confirmation of this action shall be mailed (return receipt requested) to the objecting party as soon as it is accomplished. - Notification of the employee objection shall be mailed (return receipt requested) to the employer on the same day that the case file is forwarded to the ALJ.
+All OIS entries regarding the PMA process shall be performed by the Regional Enforcement Manager. - D. Employee Objection to PMA: Affected employees or their representatives may file a written objection to an employer's PMA with the Division Manager or designee within 10 working days of the date of posting of the PMA by the employer or its service upon an authorized employee representative. - 1.
+Failure to file such a written objection with the 10 working day period constitutes a waiver of any further right to object to the PMA.

+- 2. If an employee or an employee representative objects in writing to the extension of the abatement date, all relevant documentation shall be sent to the ALJ. - Confirmation of this action shall be mailed (return receipt requested) to the objecting party as soon as it is accomplished. - Notification of the employee objection shall be mailed (return receipt requested) to the employer on the same day that the case file is forwarded to the ALJ. - 3.
+When any petition is objected to by the Director or affected employees, the petition, citations, and any objections shall be forwarded to the Chief Administrative Law Judge within 3 working days after the expiration of the 15 day period set forth in this section.

-7-4 IL-OSHA ABATEMENT VERIFICATION
+7-4 IL OSHA ABATEMENT VERIFICATION